byronwong-dev/byronwong-dev.github.io/src/contents/20220824-strangling-your-tech-debt.md

 # Strangling your tech debt and squeeze out any usefulness from it !

-When we have a sensible service (big or small) starts failing on you.
+When a / multiple sensible service(s) (big or small) starts failing on you.

 The stench from the code base arose from the foul spaghetti monster, who happened to manifest itself from the long neglected care and inconsistent upkeeping;

-Aren't something that we are willing to witness
+Aren't something that we are willing to witness.

 But the eventuality that it surfaces is inevitable, and we have to do something about it: